Adrian Grünberg

-Adrian Grünberg is an American film director and screenwriter.
+Adrian Grünberg is a Mexican film director and screenwriter.

 Grünberg is known for directing and co-writing the film Get the Gringo (2012).
-He has also worked as first assistant director for films such as Mel Gibson's Apocalypto (2006), Oliver Stone's Wall Street: Money Never Sleeps (2010) and Martin Campbell's Edge of Darkness (2010).
+He has also worked as first assistant director for films such as Mel Gibson's Apocalypto (2006), Oliver Stone's Wall Street: Money Never Sleeps (2010), Martin Campbell's Edge of Darkness (2010), and Edward Zwick's Jack Reacher: Never Go Back (2016).
 In 2019, he directed Rambo: Last Blood, the fifth film in its franchise.